-100% of cookie proceeds stay local, which means after the costs of baking the cookies and program logistics (like transporting them!), the cost of each package is reinvested in Girl Scouts of Hawai'i!
-When customers buy Girl Scout Cookies, they're helping power amazing experiences for girls that broaden their worlds, help them learn essential life skills, and prepare them to practice a lifetime of leadership.
+100% of cookie proceeds stay local, which means after the costs of baking the cookies and program logistics (like transporting them!), the cost of each package is reinvested in Girl Scouts of Hawai i!
+When customers buy Girl Scout Cookies, they're helping power amazing experiences for Girl Scouts that broaden their worlds, help them learn essential life skills, and prepare them to practice a lifetime of leadership.

+\$1.02

-goes toward troop proceeds, cookie rewards, and cookie financial assistance for Girl Scouts
+goes toward troop

+proceeds, cookie rewards,

+and cookie financial

+assistance for Girl Scouts

+\$2.16

-\$2.16 goes toward the Girl Scout Cookie Program and baker
+\$2.16 goes toward the Girl Scout Cookie Program and baker costs